zotonic/zotonic/doc/ref/configuration/site-configuration.rst

   various results of function calls and database queries in memory.
 This setting determines the maximum size of it, in megabytes.

+``{minification_enabled, false}``
+  When minification is enabled all javascript files will be automatically minified.
+This defaults to false.

 ``{redirect, true}``
   Whether or not to redirect the host-aliases (listed by the ``hostalias`` directives) to the main hostname.
 This defaults to true.